 A walk through this part of the Parque Natural da Ria Formosa is one of the best ways to see many of the bird species that make the Algarve one of Europe's top destinations for birdwatchers.
 Birds are not the only attraction of the area, and in springtime, it is also an excellent place to see many of the Algarve's special wildflowers, butterflies and other insects.

 We were extremely lucky to be accompanied by Ray Tipper, a renowned birdwatching guide and bird photographer, on our first visit to this particular part of the Ria Formosa Reserve,which took place in February - early springtime in the Algarve.

-Ray, who spends much of his time in the Algarve, is co-author of Algarve Wildlife - the natural year which, since its publication in September 2009, has become the best-selling book for those interested to learn about and see the wonderful wildlife of the region.
-Ray's intimate knowledge of Portugal and its birds has been recognised by his appointment as a member of the Portuguese Rarities Committee.
+Ray, who lives in the Algarve, is co-author of Algarve Wildlife - the natural year which, since its publication in September 2009, has become the best-selling book for those interested to learn about and see the wonderful wildlife of the region.
+Ray's intimate knowledge of Portugal and its birds has been recognised by his appointment as Chairman of the Portuguese Rarities Committee.

 The walk in this fascinating area lies between Faro Airport and the town's extensive beaches.
 Special features of the route include a viewing point across a vast valley reedbed, extensive saltpans, a river and São Lourenço Lake.
 The lake and the saltpans are magnets for waders and other waterbird species.